Sherrie-bloomquist/weekend4_ToDoList/README.md

 [x] html: create input field and button to submit task
 [x] send task to database
 [x] display input on DOM with complete and delete buttons
+[x] add functionality to complete button
-[] add functionality to complete and delete buttons
+[] add functionality to delete button
 [] style it up!